BRITISH HISTORY

 2. the slides and the materials available on Moodle

-At the end of the first part of the course (before lesson 12), students will be asked to submit a written paper (1.500-2.000 words) in which they critically discuss a chosen topic, in relation with the other materials and themes presented in class (lessons 1-11), and also by comparing them with today's issues.
-Based on the composition and size of the class, the papers will be discussed with an individual or group oral presentation in lessons 12-15.
-In any case, lessons 12-15 will be seminars during which there will be a general discussion.
+At the end of the first part of the course (before lesson 12), students will be asked to submit a written paper (1.500-2.000 words) in which they critically discuss a chosen topic, in relation with the other materials and themes presented in class (lessons 1-11).
+The papers will be discussed with an individual presentation in lessons 12-15.

--The first question will ask students to discuss and present their essay (see above), so that they can show their ability of organizing information in a coherent discourse and in a historical perspective, to critically engage them and to integrate them with previously acquired knowledge (expected learning results 1.Knowledge and understanding and 4.
+-The first question will ask students to discuss and present their essay (see above)/ a topic of their choice, so that they can show their ability of organizing information in a coherent discourse and in a historical perspective, to critically engage them and to integrate them with previously acquired knowledge (expected learning results 1.Knowledge and understanding and 4.
 Communicative abilities).

--The second question will be on an issue explored during lessons so that students can show their ability of personal re-elaboration and of critical listening (expected learning results 3.Judgement abilities and 5.Learning abilities).
+-The second/third question will be on an issue explored during the course so that students can show their ability of personal re-elaboration and of critical listening (expected learning results 3.Judgement abilities and 5.Learning abilities).

 Lectures followed by discussion on assigned texts (lessons 1-11)